Rahul4301/AI_Future/README.md

 ## 🙏 Acknowledgments

-- Google Gemini API for powering the AI capabilities
+- Google Gemini API for AI capabilities
-- Streamlit for the amazing web framework
+- Streamlit for the web framework
+- PyAudio and related libraries for voice processing
-- The open-source community for various dependencies
+- Open-source community for various dependencies

 ## 📞 Support